backstage/demo/README.md

 ### Custom Theme

-We have created a custom theme called `APERTURE` to help showcase what some of the possibilities are that a custom theme can allow and to have a working example.
+We have created a custom theme called `Aperture` to help showcase what some of the possibilities are that a custom theme can allow and to have a working example.

 > Note: This theme is just an example and not intended to be copied as is.